 Barbara Wichmann, ARTÉMIA’s founder and CEO, takes a decidedly international approach, something she credits to living in the Netherlands during her formative years.
-The country’s commitment to an ecological way of life, innovation oriented attitude and its multicultural population shaped her core values of sustainability and diversity.
+The country’s commitment to an ecological way of life, innovation-oriented attitude and multicultural population shaped her core values of sustainability and diversity.

 These have served her — and ARTÉMIA — well as we navigate today’s dynamic, global markets.
 The agency stays true to its global focus by incorporating localization services in its offerings, thus ensuring that all content is culturally relevant – in the US and abroad.